RobotsAndPencils/Scribble/README.md

 ## Contributing

-I'd love to see some optimizations to the annotation text drawing portions, as they're currently taking the longest and get hit once per text layer.
-I'm open to other optimizations, fixes and improvements and would encourage opening an issue before adding new features. annotate-fonts is a small and simple script that attempts to do just one thing.
+I'm open to optimizations, fixes and improvements and would encourage opening an issue before adding new features. annotate-fonts is a small and simple script that attempts to do just one thing well.

 - Fork it
 - Create your feature branch (git checkout -b my-new-feature)